-Start at half slide and take three to five strokes with little or no layback.
+Start at 1/2 or 3/4 slide and take three to five strokes with little or no layback.
 These quick strokes will get the boat moving.
-The fourth and subsequent strokes will be at full slide on the fifth or sixth stroke.
+Rowers should be at full slide on the fifth or sixth stroke.
 The coxswain should make a call to lengthen to ensure that the rowers are taking a long stroke and getting into a race rhythm.
 If the stroke rate is too high, the coxswain and stroke rower will have to work to establish a lower stroke rate while keeping good pressure, rhythm and stroke length.

 An advanced start sequence

 - Five starting strokes – start at half slide, or a little more, and push all of the way back.
 The coxswain should call “pry” or “push”.
 Take two quick strokes at 1/2 slide, one at 3/4 slide, and one at full slide.
 All five strokes will have a short back swing (or ‘lay back’) and will be really fast.
 NOTE: although these are quick, they should not feel rushed.
 You should feel as though you are “prying” the boat forward versus “ripping through” the water.

 - Five high/hard strokes (SR = 34/36-36/38 SPM) – the next five strokes are quick strokes at full slide and full pressure.
 The back swing may be similar to the five starting strokes – a littler shorter than normal.
 NOTE: although these are quick, they should not feel rushed.
 You should feel as though you are “prying” the boat forward versus “ripping through” the water.

 - Ten strokes to lengthen (SR = 36/38-30/32) – maintain full pressure on the footboard and gradually increase stroke length by getting a little more angle at the catch and a little more length at the finish.
 Use these strokes to establish good ratio and rhythm.